MichalPawelec/StarWars-API/README.md

 # StarWars-API

 > Simple website using Star Wars API
+> SW Episodes sorted chronologically

-You can check it out here: https://michalpawelec.github.io/Feed_Snorlax/
+You can check it out here: https://michalpawelec.github.io/StarWars-API

 ![How it looks](./images/screen.png)